 Google released an unannounced update to their local ranking algorithm, affecting the visibility of Google Maps and businesses contained within.

-Dubbed Possum by the Search community (business owners think their Google My Business listings are gone when in fact they are not.
+Dubbed Possum by the local SEO community (business owners think their Google My Business listings are gone when in fact they are not.
 They have just been filtered — they’re ‘playing possum’).
-Google say the this update has ‘improved’ the listings for local search queries.
+Google say that this update has ‘improved’ the listings for local search queries.

 What does this mean?

 The main purpose of this update appears to be diversification to prevent spam locations from ranking well.
 Key observations include;

 - Businesses that fall outside of the physical city limits saw a spike in ranking